Amir-manzouri/Stretching-of-myocardial-sample/Theory and Formulation.md

 ## 4. Arbitrary Fiber Direction

-We now consider biaxial stretching with fibers oriented at an arbitrary angle ?.
-We present calculations for a fiber angle of 45°.
+We now consider biaxial stretching with fibres oriented at an arbitrary angle.
+We present calculations for a fibre angle of 45°.

 ### Deformation Gradient